albertodonato/query-exporter/README.rst

 This section contains definitions for queries to perform.
 Key names are arbitrary and only used to identify queries in logs.

-Each query definition can have the following keys:la-
+Each query definition can have the following keys:

 ``databases``:
   the list of databases to run the query on.